-Old-age pension: Age 55 with 15 years of contributions.
+Old-age pension: Age 55 with at least 15 years of contributions.
 Retirement from covered employment is necessary.

-Early pension: A reduced pension is payable from age 50.
+Early pension: A reduced pension is paid from age 50.

-If the insured has insufficient years of contributions to qualify for the pension at retirement age, he or she can buy up to 24 months' contributions in order to meet the contribution conditions and can also continue working for up to 5 years after age 55.
+If the insured has insufficient years of contributions to qualify for the pension at retirement age, he or she can buy up to 24 months' contributions in order to meet the contribution conditions and can also continue working until age 60.